Testing kinematic distances under a realistic Galactic potential: Introduction

 A widely used method to estimate distances to the ISM out to tens of kpc from the Sun is the kinematic distance (KD) method.
 This method allows one to derive the distance to a molecular cloud from its line-of-sight (LOS) velocity.
 Historically, it was developed by \cite{vandeHulst1954} and \cite{Oort1958}, who used it to derive the first face-on maps of atomic hydrogen in the Milky Way from 21-cm spectral line observations.
 The same approach has since been applied several times to produce face-on maps of the neutral and molecular gas in the Milky Way \citep[e.g.][]{Nakanishi2003,Nakanishi2006,Levine2006,Soler2022} and the associated star-formation rate surface density \citep{Elia2022}.

 A key assumption of the KD approach is that the gas is in purely circular motion around the Galactic centre.
-Significant errors in the KD distance estimations arise if there are deviations from circular motions. \cite{Wenger2018} recently compared kinematic and parallax distances for a sample of 75 Galactic high mass star-forming regions, most of which are at distances $d<10\, \rm kpc$, and found that indeed kinematic distances usually overestimate the distance by $\sim 20$\% and have errors of order $50$\%.
+Significant errors in the KD estimations arise if there are deviations from circular motions. \cite{Wenger2018} recently compared kinematic and parallax distances for a sample of 75 Galactic high mass star-forming regions, most of which are at distances $d<10\, \rm kpc$, and found \respA{for their sample} that kinematic distances \respA{were overestimated by $\sim 20$\% on average, with a standard deviation of $\sim 50$\%, when using the KD standard approach with the \citet{Brand1993} rotation model for the Milky Way (their Model A).
+This overestimation drops below $20$\% when using the updated rotation model of \citet{Reid2014} (see Table 4 of \citealt{Wenger2018} for a complete summary).}

 Errors arising from deviations from circular motions can be broadly divided into two categories: (i) random fluctuations around the average streaming motions that do not change the average velocity (e.g., a turbulent velocity dispersion); (ii) systematic changes in the streaming velocity due to non-axisymmetric features such as spiral arms and the Galactic bar.